storj/storj/docs/blueprints/referral-manager-v1.md

 - Create a private repository for Referral Manager.
 - Create `tokens` and `users` table in Referral Manager database.
 - Create an admin endpoint on Referral Manager.
-    - Implementing a method `GenerateTokens` for upadting the `users` table on Referral Manager to contain new tokens for eligible users.
+    - Implementing a method `GenerateTokens` for updating the `users` table on Referral Manager to contain new tokens for eligible users.
 - Implementing an endpoint `GetTokens` for requesting unredeemed tokens from Referral Manager.
 - Implementing an endpoint `Redeem` on Referral Manager for verifying invitation tokens and storing newly created user ID into `users` table.
 - Replace existing registration token logic.